 - Easy.
 Your instant pot will cook the chicken thighs for you, then all you have to do is mix up the casserole ingredients and pop everything in the oven.

-- Creamy & flavorful.
+- Flavorful.
 Every bite of this chicken casserole is rich and creamy thanks to the cream cheese, sour cream, and cream of chicken soup.
 A handful of seasonings perfectly balance the flavors in every bite.

-- Hearty + satisfying.
+- Satisfying.
 Thanks to the tender chicken meat, a variety of cheeses and the crunchy Ritz cracker topping, this simple chicken casserole fills bellies and leaves everyone feeling satisfied.

 - Perfect way to use leftover chicken.
-If you have leftover chicken meat and want to turn it into a completely new meal, this casserole is the perfect idea.
 You can use any kind of cooked chicken.
 Just shred it up and follow the recipe as directed.

 This chicken casserole is called “million dollar” chicken because it tastes like a million bucks.
 If you were served this recipe at a fancy restaurant you’d think it was filled with expensive ingredients to achieve that rich and creamy flavor, but nope!
-All you need is pantry staples and some buttery Ritz crackers to make this simple casserole recipe.
+All you need is pantry staples and some Ritz crackers to make it.